Barry McGuire: Solo career

 As a solo folk rock singer in the 1960s, McGuire was best known for his hit "Eve of Destruction" and for "Sins of a Family", both written by P. F. Sloan.
-McGuire's other chart successes were "Child of Our Times" and "Cloudy Summer Afternoon (Raindrops)" (written by Travis Edmonson of the 1960s folk-duo Bud & Travis).
+McGuire's other chart successes included "Child of Our Times" and "Cloudy Summer Afternoon (Raindrops)" (written by Travis Edmonson of the 1960s folk-duo Bud & Travis).
 "Eve of Destruction" sold more than one million copies and was awarded a gold disc.
 The album Eve of Destruction peaked at No. 37 on the Billboard 200 album chart during the week ending September 25, 1965.
 That same week the single went to No. 1 on both the Cashbox and Billboard Hot 100 chart and knocked "Help!" by the Beatles from the top of the chart.
-According to McGuire, "Eve of Destruction" was recorded in one take on a Thursday morning from words scrawled on a crumpled piece of paper and he received a call from the record company at 7am the following Monday telling him to turn on the radio, his song was playing.
+According to McGuire, "Eve of Destruction" was recorded in one take on a Thursday morning from words scrawled on a crumpled piece of paper, and he received a call from the record company at 7am the following Monday telling him to turn on the radio because his song was playing.
 The recording included an "ahhh" where McGuire could not read the words.
 "Eve of Destruction" was McGuire's only Top 40 entry.

 McGuire's second album, This Precious Time, was released in February 1966 on Dunhill Records.
 The album included a version of "California Dreamin with the Mamas & the Papas singing backing vocals.
 McGuire is mentioned several times in the Mamas & the Papas' hit song "Creeque Alley".
 The Temptations referenced McGuire's "Eve of Destruction" in their song "Ball of Confusion (That's What the World Is Today)".
 Frank Zappa included McGuire's name on the sleeve of his Freak Out! album (1966) as one of his musical influences.